-2.17 The Cable Connections The cable going out to the drive comes in two parts: internal and external.
-The separation occurs at the chassis bulkhead to comply with FCC regulations.
+2.17 The Cable Connections The FCC cabling going out to the drive comes in two parts: internal and external.
+The separation occurs at the chassis bulkhead.
 Extra external cables are needed to cable to more than one device.
-BMC cables provide the only bus the SCZ-5 can use for data transfer.
+BMC cables connect the SCZ-6T to the host for data transfer.
 The Paddleboard- to-Drive Connection You will need to provide a cable that goes from your computer bulkhead to your peripheral.
 The paddleboard pin-out follows the pin-out for the SCSI interface, single-ended or differential.
 Contact your Zetaco representative if you wish to purchase cables.
-Providing Access to the BMC Bus for the SCZ-5 Controller Since the BMC is the high-speed data path on the MV generation of computers, an increasing number of devices require access to it.
+Providing Access to the BMC Bus for the SCZ-6T Controller Since the BMC is the high-speed data path on the MV generation of computers, an increasing number of devices require access to it.
 Chances are that BMC cables are already in place on the system.
-If so, insert the free connector of each cable into the SCZ-5.
-If the SCZ-5 is the first BMC device to be installed in the system, you must use the provided cables.
+If so, insert the free connector of each cable into the SCZ-6T.
+If the SCZ-6T is the first BMC device to be installed in the system, you must use the provided cables.
 See Figure 2.17.
 1. The end of the cables with a single connector goes to the system BMC controller.
 Pay attention to Pin 1 orientation as you insert.
 2. The other end of each BMC bus cable will have a group of connectors designed to be inserted into different BMC accessing devices.
-Insert one connector from each cable into the sockets provided on the SCZ-5.
+Insert one connector from each cable into the sockets provided on the SCZ-6T.
 The standard Zetaco BMC bus cables have 4 connectors to access BMC devices; cables with 6 and 8 connectors are also available.

-Providing Termination for the BMC Bus Each SCZ-5 Controller is shipped with a BMC terminator installed.
+Providing Termination for the BMC Bus Each SCZ-6T Controller is shipped with a BMC terminator installed.
 Figure 2.17 shows the location.
 Only the last device on the BMC should be terminated.
-Remove the terminator plug from the SCZ-5 if it is not the last device on the BMC.
+Remove the terminator plug from the SCZ-6T if it is not the last device on the BMC.

-Figure 2.17 SCZ-5 Cabling Diagram
+Figure 2.17 SCZ-6T Cabling Diagram

-2.2 How to Check for Normal Power-Up

-Before going on to the software part of the installation, you must make sure the hardware is working properly.
+2.2 How to Check for Normal Power-Up Before going on to the software part of the installation, you must make sure the hardware is working properly.
 The best way to test for initial problems is to turn on the power.

-The SCZ-5 goes through a power-up self-test, and so may your drive(s).
+The SCZ-6T goes through a power-up self-test, and so may your drive(s).
 Other system devices, including the CPU, do this too.

-When an SCZ-5 is functional, you should see:
+When an SCZ-6T is functional, you should see:

-• All SCZ-5 LEDs will be out after 30 seconds.
+- All SCZ-6T Controller LEDs will be out after 30 seconds. - The paddleboard LED should be on signifying terminator power is present.